Bionic Commando

 - 17 % negative mentions

-“I played the hell out of this game on PS3; at the time, the ending made me cry, and now it still does the same, partly due to nostalgia and partly due to me remembering the cost of having a cool bionic arm to smack people around with.
-This game is fun as hell.”
+“I played this game on PS3, and at the time, the ending made me cry.
+Now, it still does the same, partly due to nostalgia and partly due to me remembering the cost of having a cool bionic arm to smack people around with.”

-“My only gripe with the game was that this is the only game I've ever played that made me feel lonely.”
+“My only gripe with the game was that this is the only game I've ever played where it made me feel lonely.”

 “What could have been an excellent gem of a game is bogged down by unperfected mechanics, unimmersive collectibles, a boring story, and painful gameplay.”

-“Crapcom's DRM added years after launch harms performance and deliberately breaks mods.”
+“Crapcom DRM added years after launch that harms performance and deliberately breaks mods.”

 - 0 % positive mentions